Germany in the Eurovision Song Contest 2009: Internal selection

 On 9 February 2009.
-"Miss Kiss Kiss Bang" performed by Alex Swings Oscar Sings! was announced by NDR as the German entry for the 2009 Eurovision Song Contest.
-Alex Swings Oscar Sings! and the song, written by Alex Christensen together with Steffen Häfelinger, was one of twelve proposals shortlisted by the five-member panel.
-The presentation of the song occurred during the Echo Awards on 21 February 2009, hosted by Barbara Schöneberger and Oliver Pocher and broadcast on Das Erste.
+"Miss Kiss Kiss Bang" performed by Alex Christensen and American singer Oscar Loya, under the stage name Alex Swings Oscar Sings!, was announced by NDR as the German entry for the 2009 Eurovision Song Contest.
+The song was written by Alex Christensen together with Steffen Häfelinger, and was selected by a five-member panel consisting of Heinz Canibol (105music managing director), Guildo Horn (singer, 1998 German Eurovision entrant), Sylvia Kollek (music consultant), Ralf Quibeldey (head of the talk and entertainment department for NDR) and Peter Urban (musician and radio host, 12-times German commentator for the Eurovision Song Contest).
+"Miss Kiss Kiss Bang" was presented to the public during the Echo 2009 music awards show which took place on 21 February 2009 at the O2 World Arena in Berlin, hosted by Barbara Schöneberger and Oliver Pocher and broadcast on Das Erste.